 If you love cartoons, there’s a museum in San Francisco here for you.
 The Cartoon Art Museum features comic strips, comic books, graphic novels, political cartoons, and even manga and anime.
 Not only can visitors explore original cartoon art exhibitions and screenings, but they can also produce their own comics and take part in animation classes and workshops.
 Come learn about the history of cartooning and get inspired by visual storytelling!

-CALIFORNIA ACADEMY OF SCIENCES
+54. CALIFORNIA ACADEMY OF SCIENCES

-With features like an aquarium, planetarium, living rainforest exhibit, natural history museum, and world-class research and educational programs, there’s simply so much to do and learn from one place.
+With features like an aquarium, planetarium, living rainforest exhibit, natural history museum, and world-class research and educational programs, there’s simply so much to do and learn from one place!

 In addition to general admission tickets, the museum offers a variety of opportunities to participate in special events, including Behind-the-Scenes Tours, NightLife events for adults only, Yoga NightLife, and Penguins and Pajamas sleepovers.
 No matter what you do, do not miss a show at the planetarium!

-SAN FRANCISCO ZOO
+55. SEE WILDLIFE AT THE SAN FRANCISCO ZOO

 With over 100 acres of land dedicated to more than 2,000 animals, the SF Zoo is one of the largest zoos in California.
 This is a great place to walk around and spend a few hours with the children!
-Admission to the zoo is included for free with some San Francisco attraction passes.
-For visitors who don’t have a tourist pass, the San Francisco Zoo is free on the first Wednesday of most months.
+Expect to find animals ranging from bears, koalas, meerkats, eagles, and more.

-DAY TRIPS FROM SAN FRANCISCO
+DAY TRIPS FROM SAN FRANCISCO, CALIFORNIA

 It’s a fun little side trip from San Francisco, where you can grab coffee and lunch, take in epic views of the Golden Gate Bridge, stroll along the Sausalito boardwalk, visit the Marine Mammal Center, and visit the Bay Area Discovery Museum.

 If you’re looking to squeeze in some nature on your trip to San Francisco, starting at Muir Woods National Monument is an easy option.
 Here you’ll find those ancient redwoods that Northern California is famous for.
 The trees range from 400 to 800 years old, with heights up to 250 feet tall!

 Looking to visit both Sausalito and Muir Woods in one go?
 Check out this combo tour, combining both iconic areas into one exciting day trip.

-MOUNT TAMALPAIS STATE PARK / STINSON BEACH
+60. MOUNT TAMALPAIS STATE PARK / STINSON BEACH, CA

 Some of the Bay Area’s best hiking can be found a short drive away from San Francisco.
 Mt.
-Tam, as we locals call it, beckons hiker and mountain bikers to enjoy the redwood and oak groves, waterfalls, and sweeping views of the Pacific Coast.
+Tam, as we locals call it, beckons hikers and mountain bikers to enjoy the redwood and oak groves, waterfalls, and sweeping views of the Pacific Coast.